 The Media Lab is an undergraduate facility.
 Graduate students in non-production related work and faculty may be supported on a case-by-case basis, but the instructional needs of the undergraduates are always given top priority.

-All students must visit the Media Teaching Lab office at Media Center/Communications (MCC) 225 to be entered into the system.
+All students must visit the Media Teaching Lab office at Communication 225 to be entered into the system.
 This process may take up to 24 hours.

-You may be required to attend a Media Teaching Lab workshop before you can check out certain equipment including, but not limited to, 16mm cameras, sliders, and jibs.
-Please contact the Media Teaching Lab with any questions regarding equipment checkout privileges.
+You may be required to attend a Media Teaching Lab workshop before you are granted access to certain equipment, such as 16mm cameras, sliders, and jibs.
+Contact the Media Teaching Lab with any questions regarding equipment checkout privileges.

 Reservations are made on a first-come, first-served basis.
-Reservations may be made at http://ucsdmedialab.tumblr.com/ or by visiting MCC112 in person during operating hours.
+Reservations may be made at http://ucsdmedialab.tumblr.com/ or by visiting Communication 112 in person during operating hours.

 Undergraduates may reserve equipment up to one week in advance for one 24-hour period.
-Eligible graduates may reserve four days in advance.
+Eligible graduates and faculty can only reserve four days in advance.
 You may not reserve the same equipment for consecutive 24-hour periods.
 Weekend reservations are from Friday to Monday.
-Every effort will be made to ensure that reserved equipment will be available to you on your reservation date.
-If, however, equipment you have reserved breaks down or if a previous user fails to return it on time, we may be unable to fill your reservation in the event of broken equipment or if equipment is not returned on time.
+Every effort will be made to ensure that equipment will be available to you on your reservation date.
+Please note that we may be unable to fill your reservation in the event of broken equipment or if equipment is not returned on time.

 Equipment is held for three hours from the reservation start time.
-After three hours your reservation is void and the equipment becomes available to other students.
-First priority goes to students that have been unable to obtain reserved equipment due to late returns or breakage.
-Second priority goes to students whose names are on the waiting list located in the equipment checkout room in MCC112.
+Your reservation is void after three hours and the equipment becomes available to other students.
+First priority goes to students that have been unable to obtain reserved equipment due to late returns or broken equipment.
+Second priority goes to students whose names are on the waiting list located in the equipment checkout room.

 The person who checks out the equipment is responsible for that equipment and its prompt return.
-Students may not exchange equipment with other students.
+Students are not authorized to exchange equipment with other students.

 It is your responsibility to check and test your equipment (on the loading dock) before you leave the area.
-Ask the checkout attendant to note any discrepancies on your equipment reservation form before you sign it.
-When you sign the form, you assume complete responsibility for the equipment and affirm that it is all there and in working order.
+Ask the checkout attendant to make note of any discrepancies on your equipment reservation form before you sign it.
+When you sign the form, you are assuming complete responsibility for the equipment and affirming that it is all there and in working order.

 All equipment must be returned to checkout in the same condition it was in when it left.
 Pay close attention to how the equipment is packed in its case.
 You will be asked to rewind any cords and repack any items that are not correctly returned.

-If you unsure how to operate a piece of equipment, please ask!!!
-The checkout staff is there to help you with any questions you have about the equipment, including how to properly operate it.
-Operating manuals are available for all equipment.
+If you are not sure how to operate a piece of equipment, ask.
+The checkout staff is happy to help you with any questions you have about the equipment, including how to properly operate it.
+Operating manuals are available for equipment.

-Do not leave the checkout facility before your equipment return is fully complete and logged in the system.
-This will be considered a late return and you will be penalized accordingly.
+Do not leave the equipment checkout room before your equipment return is fully reviewed and accounted for, and logged in the system.
+Otherwise, it is considered a late return and you will be penalized accordingly.

-If a piece of equipment does not work properly, or if you even suspect that something may not be working correctly, notify the checkout staff when returning the equipment.
-99% of the time the problem is due to wear and tear of equipment and not something for which you will be charged.
+If a piece of equipment does not work properly, or if you suspect that something may not be working correctly, notify the checkout staff when you return the equipment.
+99% of the time the problem is due to simple wear and tear of equipment and not something for which you will be charged.

-If equipment is lost or stolen, report it to the UC San Diego Police Department immediately at 858-534-HELP (4357)!
+If equipment is lost or stolen, report the loss to the UC San Diego Police Department immediately at 858-534-HELP (4357).

 Students are legally and financially responsible for all equipment they check out.
 Students will be billed for the replacement or repair cost of equipment, whichever is less, lost or damaged due to negligence.

-Because of the high demand for equipment and the fact that late returns often irreparably inconvenience your fellow students' productions, late returns are taken very seriously.
-Notify the checkout facility (858-534-4635) as soon as possible if you are unable to return your equipment on time.
-Regardless of notification, if a student is late in returning equipment and another student does not get equipment they had previously reserved, the student returning equipment late will lose all checkout privileges for two weeks.
-A second infraction will result in suspension of privileges for five weeks.
-A third violation will result in the student’s privileges being permanently revoked.
-If equipment is due on one of the last two Fridays of a quarter and is not returned in time for weekend checkout, the offending student’s access code will be removed from all Media Lab facilities for the remainder of the quarter.
+Because of the high demand for equipment and the fact that late returns often irreparably inconvenience your fellow students' productions, late returns are treated seriously.
+Notify checkout (858-534-4635) as soon as possible if you are unable to return your equipment on time.
+If a student is late in returning equipment and another student who has reserved that equipment cannot check it out, the student returning the equipment late will lose all checkout privileges for two weeks.
+If a second infraction occurs, the student’s privileges will be suspended for five weeks.
+A third infraction will result in privileges being permanently revoked.
+Additionally, if, on the last two Fridays of a quarter, equipment is not returned in time for weekend checkout, the offending student’s access code will be removed from all Media Teaching Lab facilities for the remainder of the quarter.

-Penalties carry over across quarters and can remain with you for your entire UC San Diego media career.
+These penalties will carry over quarter-to-quarter and remain with you for your entire UC San Diego career.